ParisMonson/databases/music_library/design.md

 # Repository class
 # (in lib/student_repository.rb)

-class StudentRepository
+class AlbumRepository

   # Selecting all records
   # No arguments
   def all
     # Executes the SQL query:
-    # SELECT id, name, cohort_name FROM students;
+    # SELECT * FROM album;

-    # Returns an array of Student objects.
+    # Returns an array of Album objects.
   end

   # Gets a single record by its ID